cycle/docs/intro/quick-start.md

 # Quick Start
-This guide provides quick overview of ORM installation and configuration process and example using annotateed entity. other sections of the documentation will provide deeper insign of various use-cases.
+This guide provides quick overview of ORM installation, configuration process and example using an annotateed entity.
+Other sections of the documentation will provide deeper insign of various use-cases.

 ## Requirements
   * PHP7.1+